Triple-S Management (NYSE:GTS) Updates FY 2021 Earnings Guidance

-Triple-S Management (NYSE:GTS) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of 2.950-3.150 for the period.
+Triple-S Management (NYSE:GTS) updated its FY 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of 2.950-3.150 for the period.
 The company issued revenue guidance of $3.98 billion-$4.02 billion, compared to the consensus revenue estimate of $3.76 billion.

-Triple-S Management (NYSE:GTS) last posted its quarterly earnings results on Thursday, May 6th.
-The company reported $0.67 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.76 by ($0.09).
-Triple-S Management had a return on equity of 8.17% and a net margin of 1.53%.
-On average, research analysts expect that Triple-S Management will post 3.3 earnings per share for the current fiscal year.
+Triple-S Management (NYSE:GTS) last posted its quarterly earnings data on Thursday, May 6th.
+The company reported $0.67 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.76 by ($0.09).
+Triple-S Management had a net margin of 1.53% and a return on equity of 8.17%.
+Equities research analysts expect that Triple-S Management will post 3.3 EPS for the current fiscal year.

 Triple-S Management Corporation, through its subsidiaries, provides a portfolio of managed care and related products in the commercial, Medicare Advantage, and Medicaid markets.
 It operates through three segments: Managed Care, Life Insurance, and Property and Casualty Insurance.
 The company offers various managed care products, including health maintenance organization plans; preferred provider organization plans; BlueCard program; Medicare Supplement products; Medicare Advantage products; Medicaid plans; and claims processing and other administrative services to employers, individuals, and government entities.